 Sound like the perfect spot to you too?

-Well keep reading for all my general tips, everything you need to know about visiting, and a one week itinerary.
+Well keep reading for all my general tips, everything you need to know about visiting, and a one-week itinerary.
+I hope this helps in planning a trip to St. Thomas!

 Like my content?
 Join me on Facebook, Instagram, Twitter, or Pinterest!
 I even have a Facebook Group.